 If for some reason the campus has not been annexed to the City of Merced when the proposed project is occupied in 2025, the campus, including the proposed project, would continue to be jointly served by the MCFD and Cal Fire.
 Both agencies have indicated that the proposed project, in conjunction with future development on campus, would likely require a new and/or expanded fire station, but that there are no current active plans to construct a new facility and/or expand the existing facility (Pimentel 2022).
 It is anticipated that Station 85, the facility currently serving the campus, would be expanded, and that CEQA documentation for any expansion would be completed by the County.
 Based on a review of the current condition at Fire Station 85, there appears to be vacant land available at the fire station to expand the facility.
-As this area has previously been disturbed it is expected that the environmental effects associated with expansion would either be less than significant and/or reduced to a less-than-significant level with mitigation.
+As this area has previously been disturbed it is expected that the environmental effects associated with expansion would either be less than significant and/or reduced to a less than significant level with mitigation.
 Should a new fire station be required, it is expected that the environmental effects associated with construction would be less than significant as the siting and construction of the new facility would have to adhere to policies included in the County's General Plan and undergo go environmental review by the County, which would require mitigation if significant impacts are identified (Merced County 2013).

 In summary, new fire facilities would be required to serve growth on campus in the future, including the proposed project.
-However, based on the analyses in the City's and the County's General Plan EIRs, the environmental effects associated with constructing these facilities are expected to be either less than significant and/or reduced to a lessthan-significant level with mitigation.
+However, based on the analyses in the City's and the County's General Plan EIR and the addendum prepared for the annexation of the campus to the City of Merced, the environmental effects associated with constructing these facilities are expected to be either less than significant and/or reduced to a less-than-significant level with mitigation.
 Therefore, the impact of the proposed project with respect to fire protection services is considered less than significant.